elvinyekay/kodluyoruzfirstrepo/README.md

-# kodluyoruzfirstrepo
+# Kodluyoruz first repo

-The first repo opened as part of the We Are Coding Training
+### This is the first repo created in the Patika.dev Java Backend Training.